Glossary & FAQs

 Hyperspectral Imaging

-Also abreviated as HSI, is an advanced optical technique, incorporated within BlindSite, which uses very narrow wavelength bands (typically 10 nm or less), providing enhanced sensitivity.
+Also abreviated as HSI, is an advanced optical technique, incorporated within BlindSite, which uses very narrow, hyper-sensitive, wavelength bands (1-10nm), providing enhanced sensitivity.
 This means that the light entering the system is focused on the specific peak wavelength of interest, rather than being diluted by irrelevant light.
-This enables the visualisation of high‑contrast responses and strong material signatures, revealing evidence that is invisible to the naked eye, such as latent fingerprints.
+This enables the visualisation of high‑contrast responses and strong material signatures, revealing evidence that is invisible to the naked eye, such as latent fingerprints, or unable to be visualised with multispectral or traditional imaging.
+Importantly, this enables HSI to be used in all lighting conditions, without any requirement to darken the scene.
+BlindSite is the only technology that incorporates hyperspectral imaging at the scene.

 NIST